Showing up for one another — and God — is a necessary practice

 What does the spiritual practice of fellowship look like?
 In the words of Frederick Buechner, “It should have us throwing our arms around each other like people who have just discovered that every single man and woman in those pews is not just another familiar or unfamiliar face, but is our long-lost brother and our long-lost sister because despite the fact that we have all walked in different gardens and knelt at different graves, we have all, humanly speaking, come from the same place and are heading out into the same blessed mystery that awaits us all.”

-Scott Dalgarno is the lead pastor of Wasatch Presbyterian Church in Salt Lake City.
+Scott Dalgarno, Lead Pastor, Wasatch Presbyterian Church in Salt Lake City